variousauthors/the-valley/NEXTSTEPS.md

    - [ ] refactor! gather the tilesets into a single file and define tileset attributes such as "collision" and "safe" with flags COLLISION | NO_ENCOUNTERS
-     - [ ] BUG!
+     - [x] BUG!
 OMG somewhere along the line we must have introduced a bug because now moving around is not working.
 Need to go back a few commits to figure out when this started.
+       - LOL it was my debug code that was causing the bug, I put and early return in toRandomEncounterGameState and it was causing the move to happen but the render to not happen :D
      - [ ] remove MetaTiles table
        in the old table we were aligned to 8 bits so we were taking the 8 bits in l and then setting h to 0001 or 0010 et to get the address of the table